-Trump to present Tiger Woods with Presidential Medal of Freedom
+Trump presents 'true legend' Tiger Woods with Presidential Medal of Freedom

-President Trump is set to present Tiger Woods with the Presidential Medal of Freedom in the White House Rose Garden Monday.
+President Trump presented Tiger Woods with the Presidential Medal of Freedom in the White House Rose Garden Monday, calling the champion golfer "a global symbol of American excellence, devotion and drive."

+Trump, an avid golfer who played with Woods at the president's golf club in Florida this past February, also referred to Woods as "a true legend, an extraordinary athlete who has transformed golf and achieved new levels of dominance."

+During the ceremony, the president recounted highlights of Woods' career in detailed, sometimes flowery language as the 43-year-old stood stoically beside him, clad in a blue suit and red tie matching his traditional Sunday apparel on the course.

+At one point, Trump recognized Woods' mother, girlfriend, children and caddie, all of whom were in attendance and paid tribute to Woods' late father, Earl.

-The ceremony, scheduled for 6 p.m.
-ET, will mark the fourth time that a golfer has received the Medal of Freedom.
+Woods is the fourth golfer to receive the Medal of Freedom.
 Then-President George W. Bush presented the honor to Arnold Palmer and Jack Nicklaus in 2004 and 2005, respectively.
 Then-President Barack Obama gave the Medal of Freedom to Charlie Sifford, the first African-American to join the PGA Tour, in 2014.

 Trump announced that Woods would receive the Presidential Medal of Freedom last month after Woods won the Masters Tournament.
 It was the 43-year-old Woods' first victory at Augusta National since 2005 and his first major title since 2008.

-After Woods' Masters win, Trump tweeted that he would present the golfer with the Medal of Freedom "because of his incredible Success & Comeback in Sports (Golf) and, more importantly, LIFE."
-Presidents have wide discretion over whom to give the award, the nation's highest civilian honor.

-Trump is an avid golfer who played with Woods at Trump's golf club in Jupiter, Florida, in February.
-The two are also business associates.
+Woods and Trump are longstanding business associates.
 Golfers at Trump's club in Doral, Fla., can stay at the Tiger Woods Villa.
 At a ribbon cutting ceremony in 2014, Woods lavished praise on the future presidential candidate, calling changes he made to the club "phenomenal."

 In Dubai, Woods designed an 18-hole course to be managed by The Trump Organization.